Danhayes3008/Milestone-project1/README.md

 .tested buttons after more adjustments found error in the Media button. extra
  </p> found inside the button element and deleted.
 More testing to be done once
  a style is added, and links put in place.- 25/10/2018

+ mobile first menu:

+ added and tested mobile first menubar to make sure it worked. more testing to be done when content added and styled. - 25/10/2018

  Contributions: